Skip to content

 run_once bool No Only execute once (default: false)

-actions array Yes Sequence of actions to execute
+actions array Yes Sequence of actions to execute (must not be empty)

 on_condition_fail array No Actions to execute when conditions fail